 Mitigation & Watershed Areas

-The North Sulphur River near the future Lake Ralph Hall is experiencing extensive erosion problems that the project will help address.
+The North Sulphur River continues to experience extensive erosion problems that Lake Ralph Hall will help address.
 The local ecosystem will greatly benefit from the creation of the lake itself and associated environmental mitigation.

 In the 1920s, the natural path of the North Sulphur River was straightened and channeled to help protect farmland along the river near the City of Ladonia from periodic flooding.
 The channel was originally created to be 16-20 ft. wide and 10 ft. deep.
 Since that time, massive erosion has expanded the channel to 350 ft. wide and over 60 ft. deep--nearly ten times its original size.
 Original wetlands, quality habitat and multiple state highway bridges have been destroyed in the process.
 Today, erosion continues to damage not only the North Sulphur, but also its connected tributaries.